flancian/garden/Open Letter to Google.md

 Because of ethical considerations, this letter has two facets: its other side is available only to Googlers.

-My high level proposal, if there is one that can serve as an umbrella to all others, is the following: we should develop together a digital [[Commons]] containing a prosocial transparent governance layer for the internet and use it in a daring way to try to advance all of company, society and civilizati.
+My high level proposal, if there is one that can serve as an umbrella to all others, is the following: we should develop together a digital [[Commons]] containing a prosocial, transparent, altruistic governance layer to complement the wilderness of the internet and use it in a daring way to try to advance all of: company, society and civilization.

 I intend to convince Google that this is the right thing for both people ("users") and company; and I intend to convince you, reader, that we should do this together.